4 ways to keep healthy in your 40s

 Our advice?
 Whatever you do to relax, make sure you switch off the technology around you – that means your phone, computer and TV.
 Ready to de-stress?
 Take our Five-day stress less challenge.

-Unless you’re planning an overseas trip, the main vaccination that healthy people in their 40s need to think about is the flu jab.
+Unless you’re planning an overseas trip, the main vaccination that healthy people in their 40s need to think about is the flu jab and keeping up their COVID-19 booster shots.
 Not only does a flu shot reduce your risk of infection, but it can help protect those around you from contracting the flu.
-The more people who are vaccinated, the less likely an infection or disease will be spread.

-Under the National Immunisation Program, people classified as "at risk" are eligible for a free flu vaccine, but for everyone else, the cost can range from $10-$25.
+Under the National Immunisation Program, people classified as "at risk" are eligible for a free flu vaccine, but for everyone else, the cost is around $25 and some workplaces offer a free flu vaccine program.

 Related: Everything you need to know about the flu vaccine